James M. Beggs, NASA administrator in the 1980s, dies at 94

 He worked for Westinghouse in Baltimore until 1968, when he became NASA’s chief of research in Washington.
 He was a top official at the Transportation Department from 1969 to 1973, then joined a company owned by reclusive mogul Howard Hughes.

 (In a 2002 oral history interview with NASA, Mr. Beggs said Hughes had no passport because he refused to have his photograph taken.
-When he needed to visit foreign countries, he dispensed out huge bribes to be allowed to enter — all to avoid sitting in front of a camera.)
+When he needed to visit foreign countries, he dispensed huge bribes to be allowed to enter — all to avoid sitting in front of a camera.)

-In 1974, Mr. Beggs became an executive vice president of General Dynamics in southern California, managing defense and aerospace projects.
+In 1974, Mr. Beggs became an executive vice president of General Dynamics in Southern California, managing defense and aerospace projects.

-After his legal problems were resolved, he worked for various aeronautical companies, severed on corporate boards and worked as a consultant well into his 80s.
+After his legal problems were resolved, he worked for various aeronautical companies, served on corporate boards and worked as a consultant well into his 80s.
 He was also a devoted amateur student of minerals and gems.

 His wife of 62 years, Mary Harrison Beggs, a former director and chairwoman of the Wolf Trap Foundation, died in 2015.
 A daughter, Kathleen Beggs, died in 2012.
 Survivors include four children, Maureen Fox and Terri Luechtefeld, both of Bethesda, James H. Beggs of Vienna, Va., and Charles Beggs of Arlington, Va.; and 10 grandchildren.

 In 1983, when Mr. Beggs was NASA administrator, Sally Ride became America’s first female astronaut to go to space when she flew on an early mission of the Challenger space shuttle.
-Her parents lived in the California congressional district of Rep. Tom Hayden (D), who was married at the time to actress Jane Fonda.
+Her parents lived in the district of California state legislator Tom Hayden, who was married at the time to actress Jane Fonda.
 NASA invited Hayden and Fonda to witness the launch of the shuttle in Florida.

 “And of course, as you would expect, the press swarmed around Fonda like bees do around honey,” Mr. Beggs told Trento for “Prescription for Disaster.”